abdullah-fat7y/databricks_bootcamp/README.md

-# Databricks Lakehouse Project
+# Bike Data Lakehouse

-This repository contains hands-on practice with Databricks, Apache Spark, and the Lakehouse architecture.
+This project demonstrates the implementation of a complete Data Lakehouse using Databricks, Apache Spark, and the Medallion Architecture.

+The pipeline transforms raw CSV data into clean and analytics-ready datasets through Bronze, Silver, and Gold layers.

 ## Technologies